Mercedes-Benz Citaro: Slovakia

 In 2022 Blaguss Slovakia purchased 5 buses from Wiener Linien for public transport in Ružomberok.

 Hungary

-In Hungary, VT-Arriva purchased 159 to operate services in Budapest for Budapesti Közlekedési Központ (BKK) in 2013, followed by two more units the year after.
+In Hungary, VT-Arriva (now ArrivaBus Kft.) purchased 159 Citaro C2 EEV buses in 2013 to operate services in Budapest for Budapesti Közlekedési Központ (BKK), followed by two more Euro VI units the year after.
+After the expiry of the 8+2-year contract with BKK, most of these buses were retired and sold to other transport operators.
+These buses were replaced by 2-door solo and 3-door articulated MAN Lion's City buses.
+Some buses continued service with new license plates in Budapest under BKV Zrt., another BKK contractor.
+In 2025, ArrivaBus Kft. purchased 142 articulated Citaro C2 Euro VI-E buses.
+These will replace Arriva's existing Conecto series buses.
+In the same year, BKV Zrt. purchased 65 Citaro K Euro VI-E buses under a contract with Truck-Trailer & Parts Kft.

 The Netherlands

 Connexxion had ordered a total of 255 buses throughout 1998 and 2014.
 That 255 contains the order of the 75 buses in 2019.
 Besides that they placed another order of 33 Capacity L buses.

 The RET, from Rotterdam, has made 2 orders in 2006 and 2008 for a total of 166 Citaro buses.
 In 2010 they made another small order of 2 hybrid Citaro articulated buses.

 Syntus, in the eastern side of the Netherlands, placed two orders for 33 buses.
 11 Citaro CNG single buses under the moniker "Gelderland" and 22 articulated CNG buses under the moniker "Veluwelijn".

 In 2009, Qbuzz ordered 390 while Connexxion ordered 75.
 As of 2018 Connexxion under the R-Net moniker took delivery of several CapaCity L models.

 In 2014 Qbuzz ordered another 138 buses for Utrecht under the moniker "U-OV."